By Dr. Lawrence Wilson

 In contrast, using a composite resin or gluing in an inlay or onlay actually strengthens the existing tooth.

 3. Placing metals in the mouth, particularly several kinds of metal in the same mouth, can generate a flow of electrical current in the mouth.
 This can affect the brain and general health in some people.
 The metals react with saliva like the metals in a battery.
 In batteries, dissimilar metals in a conducting medium produce electricity.
 It is desirable in a battery, but not in your mouth, which is very close to the brain.

 4. Each of our teeth is connected an acupuncture meridian.
 According to some leading acupuncturists, when metals are placed in a tooth, they can interfere with the flow of meridian energy through that tooth and through the entire body, as a result.
-The non-metallic dental materials are better in this regard, though not perfect.
+The non-metallic dental materials are better in this regard.

 5. Other metals in the amalgam such as silver, cadmium, copper and perhaps others are also toxic and have no place in a person’s mouth.

-6. I read that the popular word to describe a doctor or dentist who is stupid or ignorant has to do with the practice of employing mercury amalgam fillings.
+6. The slang word to describe a doctor or dentist who is ignorant has to do with the practice of employing mercury amalgam fillings.
 Such practitioners are called quacks.
-This slang word may originally have come from the German word for mercury, which is quecksilber.
+This word came from the German word for mercury, which is quecksilber.
 Dentists who used mercury were called “quecks”, which became quacks in English.